Safeek-S/thenance_assignment/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project creates a music player that plays music from the contained mp3 file from the internet.

 A few resources to get you started if this is your first Flutter project: